nmrf/sadata-user-manual/src/members/users-admin.md

 Through the 'Users' tab, the Administrator can assign user to a particular organisation (i.e. record which organisation they work for/represent).
 This can either be done individually by editing the user profile as described above, or through batch editing.

 To assign multiple users to a particular organisation in one go the Administrator can use the batch edit function.
 To do this the Administrator needs to identify the users it wishes to assign to an organisation (see image above).
 Once selected the Administrator clicks on the 'Organisation' category in the left hand menu bar, selects the relevant organisation and presses 'Update'.
-For more information on batch editing click [here](users/actions.md).
+For more information on batch editing [see chapter 4.2](members/content.md).

 #### Promote a user (assign a user role)